Mustafa Kemal Atatürk: Name

+Atatürk was born Mustafa.
+The origin of his second name Kemal (meaning 'perfection' or 'maturity' in Arabic) is speculated; some claim that this name was given to him by his mathematics teacher, possibly "in admiration of [Atatürk's] capability and maturity"; while some others claim that his teacher gave him this name to distinguish him from himself, since his name was also Mustafa.
+Andrew Mango suggests that he may have chosen the name himself as a tribute to the nationalist poet Namık Kemal.

+After receiving the surname Atatürk on his ID in 1934, he appeared as Kemal Atatürk, while the given name Mustafa had disappeared altogether.
+He used the Old Turkic name Kamâl from 1935 to 1937, which means 'fortification', 'fortress', 'army', or 'shield'.

+Ancestry

 Claims and theories about Mustafa Kemal's ancestry are strikingly varied and contrasting.
 According to Andrew Mango, his family was Muslim, Turkish-speaking and precariously middle-class.
 His father Ali Rıza is thought to have been of Albanian or Slavic origin by some authors; however, according to H. C. Armstrong, Falih Rıfkı Atay, Vamık D. Volkan, Norman Itzkowitz, Müjgân Cunbur, Numan Kartal and Hasan İzzettin Dinamo, Ali Rıza's ancestors were Turks, ultimately descending from Söke in Aydın Province of Anatolia.
 According to the claims by the Torbeš community, he descended from the Muslim Slavs: Pomaks (Bulgarian Muslims) or Torbeši (Macedonian Muslims).
 His mother Zübeyde is thought to have been of Turkish origin, and according to other sources, she was of Turkic Yörük ancestry.
 It was also claimed that she had Albanian or Macedonian ancestors.
 Due to the large Jewish community alongside Muslim (mainly Turks), Greek, Bulgarian, and other communities of Salonica vilayet in the Ottoman period, many of his Islamist opponents who were disturbed by his reforms claimed that Mustafa Kemal had Jewish Dönme ancestors.

+Education

 In his early years, his mother encouraged Mustafa Kemal to attend a religious school, something he did reluctantly and only briefly.
 Later, he attended the Şemsi Efendi School (a private school with a more secular curriculum) at the direction of his father.
 When he was seven years old, his father died.
 His mother wanted him to learn a trade, but without consulting them, Mustafa Kemal took the entrance exam for the Salonica Military School (Selanik Askeri Rüştiyesi) in 1893.
 In 1896, he enrolled in the Monastir Military High School (in modern Bitola, North Macedonia) where he excelled at mathematics.
 On 14 March 1899, he enrolled at the Ottoman Military Academy in the neighbourhood of Pangaltı within the Şişli district of the Ottoman capital city Constantinople (modern Istanbul) and graduated in 1902.
 He later graduated from the Ottoman Military College in Constantinople on 11 January 1905.